jparap/Node.js-Bootcamp/dropbox-demo/README.md

 - [x] Walkthrough Gif embedded in README
 - [x] README `Time spent:` includes the number of hours spent on the assignment
 - [x] Client can make GET requests to get file or directory contents
-- [x] Client can download a directory
+- [x] Client can download a directory as an archive
 - [x] Client can make HEAD request to get just the GET headers
 - [x] Client can make PUT requests to create new directories and files with content
 - [x] Client can make POST requests to update the contents of a file